 He wrote in a supplemental motion to withdraw his guilty plea.

-My guilty plea has rankled me throughout the process, and while I allow myself to succumb to threats from the government to save my family, all true.
+And while I allow myself to succumb to threats from the government to save my family, all true, I believe I was grossly misled about what really happened.

-In support of potential sentence of probation, the government notes two similarly situated high-ranking officials who committed similar crimes and got probation.
+In support of a potential sentence of probation, the government notes two similarly situated high-ranking officials who committed similar crimes and got probation.

 Former National Security Advisor Sandy Berger.